Last Updated on January 20, 2023

 Many farms offer carts/baskets for picking at an additional cost, but feel free to bring your own basket!

 If you want the sweetest berries, try to plan your picking for sunny days.
-Berries ripen in the sun: if it has rained the previous day, your berries likely won’t taste as juicy and delicious.
+Berries ripen in the sun: if it rained the previous day, your berries won’t taste as juicy and delicious.

 Read More: The NC Tripping North Carolina Travel Map